Awesome Ego: Same ego, but now a face, and the crowd loves the schtick.

-Cloudcuckoolander: Not so much on the mic or in the ring, but his backstage promos with Colin occasionally run into this.
-In one promo, Colin takes over the speaking after a short intro by Enzo.
-For the rest of the promo, Enzo ponders over something Colin said before having an epiphany in the last 20 seconds and insistently trying to get Colin's attention to point out the fact that he understood the joke.
+Cloudcuckoolander: Not so much on the mic or in the ring, but his backstage promos with Cass occasionally run into this.
+In one promo, Cass takes over the speaking after a short intro by Enzo.
+For the rest of the promo, Enzo ponders over something Cass said before having an epiphany in the last 20 seconds and insistently trying to get Cass' attention to point out the fact that he understood the joke.

 Large Ham: Oh, my GOD.
 It's like it's his default setting.

 Limited Wardrobe: Limited, in that just about everything he wears will have leopard-print somewhere on it, as did his customised wheelchair.
 Hell, he's even shaved the design into his hair.

 Mean Character, Nice Actor: Mean is stretching it (a lawt), but nevertheless, during the month where WWE was promoting the Susan G. Komen foundation, instead of the normal ridiculous designs shaved into the side of his head, he had the Koman ribbon on one side and their slogan (Rise) on the other.

 Meaningful Name: "Amore" is Italian for "love".
 Given how much he talks about being a stud...